From Chains to Chef-Driven Restaurants: What’s Happening in Indianapolis Catering

 If you’re looking to break the rut and try something new, the Indianapolis restaurant scene has no shortage of authentic ethnic spots.
 Start with Kalakutah Republic Grill, a Nigerian restaurant where customers love the ogbono, a soup made with ground shrimp and ground mango seeds.
-At Oso’s Republic, you’ll find delicious Dominican food, including chicken mofongo, fried plantains mashed with chicken.
+At Shalimar, you’ll find delicious Northern Indian food, including shrimp korma with yogurt, onions, nuts, and garlic.
 For tasty Turkish cuisine, check out Bosphorus Istanbul Cafe, where customers rave about their doner kebab, ground beef and lamb patties with red bell pepper, skewered and spiced.

 Lesson learned: Indy is way more than a Naptown.
 When it comes to eating, change is in the air.
 Whether you hit up a popular chain or try a local spot, you’ll see it isn’t such a sleepy place after all.